Countdown to Election Day 2021 lists Election Dates and Deadlines

 Part II of this Voters Guide has resources on the 5 ballot proposals that will be on the ballot this November.

-See our forum from October 13 featuring candidates for Erie County Sheriff, Erie County Comptroller, and East Aurora Town Council
+See candidates debate the issues on our YouTube Channel.
+Participating candidates include those for Erie County Sheriff, Erie County Comptroller, East Aurora Town Council Amherst Town Council, and Amherst Supervisor.

 The New York State Board of Elections has posted summaries and the actual legal text of each amendment to their web site.